Pistonite/botw-ist/packages/manual/src/faq.md

 made by Player 5.

 ## I just want to play with IST as a casual player
-Be cautious to use IST with your casual file, as effect of IST can persist in saves and may cause the saves to be corrupted or not-loadable.
+Be cautious to use IST with your casual file, as effects of IST can persist in saves and may cause the saves to be corrupted or non-loadable.

 There are generalized guides for how to achieve certain things with IST in a casual file (for example, <skyb>999 korok seeds</skyb>).
 You can follow